kathgironpe/textile_editor_helper/README.md

 Directions to get the helper up and running for your install:

-First, you'll need to add the gem.
+First, you'll need to add the gems required.
+RedCloth and htmlentities are for the preview feature.

 `gem 'textile_editor_helper'`

+`gem 'RedCloth'`

+`gem 'htmlentities'`

 and do